raptisj/johnraptis.dev/content/blog/publish-react-component-npm/index.md

 I think this is a good starter setup to get the gist of it all.

-Now of you go and make things.
+Now off you go and make things.